Tax & Accountancy

 1. Incorporate into a limited company

-Incorporation is not straightforward for existing landlords.
-Moving properties from personal ownership to a company generally triggers a Stamp Duty Land Tax (SDLT) charge and, unless incorporation relief applies, a Capital Gains Tax (CGT) liability on any gain since purchase.
-For landlords just starting out, however, building a portfolio inside a company from the outset can be significantly more tax-efficient.
+The most significant structural response is to hold rental property through a limited company rather than personally.
+Companies are not subject to Section 24 and pay corporation tax, currently 19% to 25% depending on profits, on their profits after all allowable deductions including mortgage interest.
+Incorporation is not straightforward for existing landlords: moving property from personal ownership to a company generally triggers a Stamp Duty Land Tax charge and, unless incorporation relief applies, a Capital Gains Tax liability on any gain since purchase.
+For landlords starting out, building a portfolio inside a company from the outset can be more tax-efficient.
+There are practical downsides too: company buy-to-let mortgage rates tend to be higher, and extracting profit as dividends or salary means further tax.
+Advice from an accountant who specialises in property is essential before making this decision.

 2. Transfer a share of the property to a lower-rate spouse or partner